Search within

 Search results will appear highlighted in the text below.

 This policy was adopted for the first time by the Champlain Saint-Lambert Governing Board on May 16, 2022 (resolution No. LAM-2021-020).
 Revisions were approved by the Champlain College Saint-Lambert Governing Board approved on May 29, 2023 (Resolution No. LAM-2022-014).
+The policy was revised a second time and approved again by the Champlain College Saint-Lambert Governing Board on June 10, 2024 (Resolution No.: LAM-2023-021).

 In case of discrepancy, please refer to the official PDF version of the document.